 Windsor Charter Academy’s concussion management protocol was developed according to the Colorado Department of Education’s Concussion Management Guidelines, and in conjunction with REAP - A Community-Based Concussion Management Program by Dr. Karen McAvoy, and the Center for Disease Control’s HEADS UP head injury program.

 If your student is diagnosed with a concussion, the school nurse consultant and health aide will develop a collaborative plan to assist with classroom accommodations based on your physician’s recommended restrictions.
 McAvoy (2014) encourages students to return to school with support including rest periods and academic adjustments.
 All students with a concussion are restricted from physical activity at school; this includes recess, PE, and sports to prevent the risk of re-injury.
 According to research, it is OK for students to return to school with symptoms.
 Academics should increase as the student's symptoms decrease.
-All students should return to a full day without academic adjustments prior to returning to sports, and will only be cleared to return to physical activity with written physician’s approval releasing your student for Return-to-Play activities.
+All students should return to a full day without academic adjustments and be symptom-free for one week prior to returning to sports or physical activity.